 Millions of adults in the United States were forced to work from home due to the Coronavirus pandemic.
 So most people aren’t strangers to the idea of working from home.
-But what if you run a home-based business?
-If you own and run your own small business out of your home, homeowners insurance may not be enough to protect your livelihood.
-Insurance for business at home may be the way to go.
+In fact, many people don't want to return to working in an office.
+Because of this, many people have decided to run a home-based business.
+If you own and run your own small business out of your home, homeowners' insurance may not be enough to protect your livelihood.

 Homeowner’s insurance policies are written to protect the personal and day-to-day use of your home.
-Many policies will specifically exclude coverage for home-based businesses and will only go so far in covering anything related to a home-based business.
+But many policies will specifically exclude home-based businesses and will only go so far in covering anything related to a home office.

-Homeowners insurance often only covers damages up to $2,500 for a home-based business.
+Most homeowners' insurance policies will only cover damages up to $2,500 for a home-based business.
 Even worse, if you’re working away from your home they’ll only cover—on average—$250.
-Most homeowners policies will NOT cover liability claims stemming from something business-related.
+Most homeowners' policies will NOT include coverage for liability claims stemming from something business-related.
 So what do you need to do?

 Do I Need Home-Based Business Insurance?